abasamraz/prompt-ai/README.md

 3. **Effective prompt engineering is not intuitive.**
    Crafting precise prompts requires experience, and minor changes in wording can significantly impact AI responses.
 Without a standardized method, users struggle to get the desired output efficiently.

-To address these issues, **Prompt Decorators** offer a straightforward yet powerful solution.
+To address these issues, **Prompt ai** offer a straightforward yet powerful solution.

 ---

-## 2. Introducing Prompt Decorators (`+++`)
+## 2. Introducing Prompt ai (`+++`)

-Inspired by Python decorators, **Prompt Decorators** allow users to modify AI behavior using simple prefixes at the start of a prompt.
+Inspired by Python ai, **Prompt ai** allow users to modify AI behavior using simple prefixes at the start of a prompt.
 They offer a standardized way to structure AI responses without the need for lengthy instructions.

 ### Why `+++` Instead of `@`?

-In Python, the `@` symbol is used to apply decorators to functions and classes.
+In Python, the `@` symbol is used to apply ai to functions and classes.
 However, many online platforms and tools also use `@` for tagging users and agents, making it an impractical choice for AI prompting.
-To avoid conflicts and ensure clarity, `+++` is used as a distinct and intuitive prefix for Prompt Decorators.
+To avoid conflicts and ensure clarity, `+++` is used as a distinct and intuitive prefix for Prompt ai.

 ---

-## 3. Example of Prompt Decorators in Action
+## 3. Example of Prompt ai in Action

-This is a normal prompt without decorators:
+This is a normal prompt without ai:

 ```
 Suggest a name for an AI YouTube channel focused on AI/ML video tutorials.